Adolf Rembte: Death

 Following his arrest Rembte was detained briefly in a Gestapo "House Prison" of the kind normally used for relatively intensive "questioning".
 He was then transferred, probably to the increasingly infamous Moabit Penitentiary in west-central Berlin, where he was held in investigatory custody for approximately two years.
-On 4 June 1937 Adolf Rembte, together with comrades Walter Griesbach and Käthe Lübeck, appeared before the special "People's Court", facing a charge of preparing a highly treasonable undertaking ("Vorbereitung eines hochverräterischen Unternehmens").
+On 4 June 1937, Rembte, together with comrades Walter Griesbach and Käthe Lübeck, appeared before the special "People's Court", facing a charge of preparing a highly treasonable undertaking ("Vorbereitung eines hochverräterischen Unternehmens").
 The "guilty" verdicts followed ten days later.